DNA, Ribonucleic acids (RNAs), proteins synthesis and types

 • Enzymes: catalyze the chemical reactions in the body of living organisms.

-• Antibodies: provide the body with the immunity against the infection by foreign bodies.
+• Antibodies: provide the body with immunity against the infection by foreign bodies.

 • Hormones and various other substances: enable the body to respond appropriately to the continuous internal and external environmental changes.